boazsegev/plezi-website/docs/guides/hello_chat.html.md

 {"event":"poke","from":"some_user","at":1470734881.272001}
 ```

-Using JSON and the `'event'` property is such a common practice, it's practically a community standard.
-It's so common, I often think people forget it's not part of the raw Websocket protocol.
+Using JSON and the `'event'` property is a very common practice, it's practically a community standard.
+Although it's so common, it's important to remember that it isn't part of the raw Websocket protocol and that sometimes other avenues will perform better (i.e. when sending binary data).

-Plezi embraces this common practice, allowing us to leverage this design by implementing an (optional) "Auto Dispatch" feature.
+Plezi offers easy implementation for this common practice by implementing an (optional) "Auto Dispatch" feature.

-This feature allows us to directly connect the `"event"` property with a controller's method name, so that websocket "events" invoke the corresponding method.
+This feature directly connects the `"event"` property with a controller's method name, so that websocket "events" invoke the corresponding method.

 ## JSON as a Websocket and AJAJ API unifier